 May 24, 2022 by Sonja Edridge

-The idea of drinking a cocktail before dinner is a nod to an 18th-century European tradition started in northwest Italy by King Vittorio Emanuele II, when he made vermouth his preferred pre-dinner drink.
-It was later carried on by Count Camillo Negroni, who invented the famous Negroni cocktail by blending vermouth, gin and bitters.
-So, now you know this tradition was coined by Kings and Counts, read on to find out how you can introduce this royally approved ritual into your next dinner party.
+Before dinner drinks is a nod to an 18th-century European tradition started in northwest Italy by King Vittorio Emanuele II, when he made vermouth his preferred pre-dinner drink.
+It was later carried on by Count Camillo Negroni, who invented the famous Negroni cocktail by blending sweet vermouth, gin and bitters.
+So, now you know this tradition was coined by Kings and Counts even before the 19th century, read on to find out how you can introduce this royally approved ritual into your next dinner party.

 There are many types of aperitifs, but they all share some common characteristics: